Volkswagen Scirocco: Facelift

 Six years after its launch in 2008, Volkswagen revealed the 2014 Scirocco facelift at the Geneva Motor Show.
-On the outside the changes weren't obvious as Volkswagen installed only a slightly re-profiled bumper, new bi-xenon headlights with LED daytime running lights and they also tweaked the grille.
+On the outside the changes were not obvious as Volkswagen installed only a slightly re-profiled bumper, new bi-xenon headlights with LED daytime running lights and they also tweaked the grille.
 At the back there were restyled LED taillights, along with a reworked bumper and boot lid.
 The changes carried over onto the range-topping Scirocco R as well.

 Scirocco GTS (2015–2017)

 Volkswagen unveiled the Scirocco GTS, featuring the same engine found in the Mk7 Golf GTI.